The conformally invariant symmetric traceless field: a conformal field strength and a conformally invariant gauge fixing equation over (A)dS$_4$: Introduction

+Fields such as $A$ could be of interest in the case of massless conformally invariant higher spin fields and to generalizations of conformal gravity, and in peculiar to such fields on (anti-)de Sitter spaces [(A)dS].

-Equation \eqref{EqPrinc} admits gauge solutions for tensors of rank $s\geqslant 1$ on CFES of dimension $d=4$.
-We demonstrate that the gauge solutions of \eqref{EqPrinc} at $d=4$ might be restricted, while keeping the conformal invariance, thanks to a gauge condition which generalizes (to higher ranks) the Eastwood-Singer gauge fixing equation on CFES.
-To be precise we show that the set:
+This article is organized as follows: in Sec.~\ref{SecGuidTour} we examine fields of rank $1$ and $2$, exploring gauge freedom in dimension $d=4$ and the underlying structure between equations of different ranks on CFES.
+In Sec.~\ref{SecPropEqMain} we confirm that conformal and gauge invariance for $d=4$ persist for fields of rank $s\geqslant 2$.
+In Sec.~\ref{SecGaugFix} we demonstrate the conformal invariance of a gauge condition which generalizes the Eastwood-Singer gauge fixing equation on CFES.
+To be precise, for $d=4$ and setting $\phi = \nabla_{\mu_1}\dots\nabla_{\mu_s} A^{\mu_1\dots\mu_s}$, we show the restricted conformal invariance of the set